k-arthik-r/Empathia/Tuned_Model/README.md

     ![Screenshot 2024-07-30 203203](https://github.com/user-attachments/assets/73fa232e-7105-42ae-baf3-02d01df48c3d)

-- run the streamlit app in the local tunnel, paste the external URL IP  as Tunnel Password in the Tunnel Interface, you should be able to access the Application.
+- Run the streamlit app in the local tunnel, paste the external URL IP  as Tunnel Password in the Tunnel Interface, you should be able to access the Application.